What is home healthcare?

 Patients may need ongoing care, but recovery is delayed when patients are required to travel or remain in the hospital for longer periods of time.
-Taking care home can make all the difference in a patient’s recover.
+Taking care at home can make all the difference in a patient’s recovery.
 Nurses, therapists and other skilled professionals can aid patients in their recovery as well as medication and lifestyle modifications.

 Chronic conditions such as diabetes, COPD, and heart failure require ongoing medication and lifestyle management.
 Bringing the professionals to them can help patients avoid common problems that result in ER visits and hospital stays.

 We are dedicated to working with your healthcare team to make you as comfortable as possible.
 You can gauge when home healthcare is a good choice by answering some questions about your condition:

 - Are you recently diagnosed with a chronic illness that will require medication and equipment?

 - Are you dependent on a family member or other caregiver to drive you to doctor appointments?